 Sydney: harbour city with amazing attractions

 Sydney is the capital of New South Wales and one of Australia's largest cities.
 It is known globally for its unique, sail-like design of the Sydney Opera House, which became...

-Australia is both a country and a continent between the Indian and Pacific Ocean.
-Majority of population lives in coastal areas where largest cities flourish: Sydney, Brisbane, Melbourne, Perth and...
+Australia is both a country and a continent between the Indian and the Pacific Oceans.
+The majority of the population lives in coastal areas where the largest cities flourish: Sydney,...